zeromancer1972/FileSilo/README.md

 Please notice:
 ==============
-With release 2.0.0 this application uses Bootstrap4XPages plugin.
+With release 2.0.0 this application uses Bootstrap4XPages plugin and the OpenNTF Domino API.